 DISASTER AND VIEQUES

-Do you know Vieques?
-After U.S. Navy withdrew from this island in 2003, here became one of popular travel destinations in Puerto Rico.
-30 minutes flight from San Juan takes you to this island.
-Beautiful beach heals you and a big sunshine makes you energetic.
+Do you know about Vieques?
+After the U.S. Navy withdrew from the island in 2003, it became one of the most popular travel destinations in Puerto Rico.
+A quick 30-minute flight from San Juan takes you to this beautiful island.
+The pristine beaches offer a soothing escape, and the intense sunshine fills you with energy.

-Our life was also completely changed after Great East Japan Earthquake on 11 March, 2011.
-A big earthquake triggered powerful tsunami and caused nuclear accidents.
-I remember cleary that we were filled with apprehension and alarm.
-Seven years have passed since then.
-But the problem about Fukushima Nuclear Power Plant Accident has never been resolved.
-The grief left a scar on our mind, and time doesn’t heal all broken hearts.
-We’re still struggling to escape from such an unprecedented situation.
+Our lives were also completely changed after the Great East Japan Earthquake on March 11, 2011.
+The massive earthquake triggered a powerful tsunami and caused the nuclear disaster at Fukushima.
+I clearly remember the overwhelming sense of apprehension and fear that gripped us all.
+Seven years have passed since then, but the issues surrounding the Fukushima Nuclear Power Plant accident have never been fully resolved.
+The grief left deep scars on our hearts, and time hasn’t healed all the wounds.
+We’re still struggling to cope with this unprecedented situation.

-Power was restored (but not for all day long) and people started clearing of rubbles.
-No matter how sad they feel, they have to do something to survive.
-Few tourists are here, but they have to prepare for welcoming visitors.
-It’s going to be a long struggle to reform the town.
-And it may take very long time in order to heal a broken heart.
+Power was eventually restored (but only intermittently), and people began the daunting task of clearing the rubble.
+No matter how heavy their hearts were, they knew they had to do something to survive.
+There were few tourists, but they had to prepare to welcome visitors again.
+It’s clear that reforming the town will be a long and difficult process.
+And perhaps the most challenging part of all is that it may take a very long time to heal a broken heart.

-As we, Japanese, could reconstruct the city and restore vitality with the cheers of the friends in overseas, they also need help.
-They need company to win a long battle.
-I share the scenery that I witnessed with a hope; through these photos, somebody take action to them.
+As we, the Japanese, were able to rebuild our cities and restore vitality with the support and cheers from friends overseas, the people of Vieques also need help.
+They need companionship to win this long battle.
+I share the scenes I witnessed with the hope that through these photos, someone will take action to support them.

 No Comments